Mar 26, 2026

 softmax(xi)=eximax(x)jexjmax(x)\text{softmax}(x_i) = \frac{e^{x_i - \max(\mathbf{x})}}{\sum_j e^{x_j - \max(\mathbf{x})}}

-When processing tiles, we don't have the full row - we only see one block at a time.
-Flash Attention uses online softmax (Milakov & Gimelshein, 2018): maintain a running maximum and a running sum of exponentials.
-As each new block is processed, rescale the previous accumulator to account for the updated maximum.
-The final result is mathematically identical to standard softmax, but computed incrementally.
+Flash Attention uses online softmax (Milakov & Gimelshein, 2018) to resolve this: maintain a running maximum mm and a running sum of exponentials dd.
+As each new block arrives, rescale the previous accumulator to account for the updated maximum, then fold in the new block.

 Implementation: From PyTorch to GPU Kernels